usrme/website/src/pages/about/about.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-pubDate: 2022-03-07
+pubDate: 2023-06-02
 title: About Me
 ---
 ## Introduction

-I am a 30-year-old guy who hails from Estonia and currently works in RangeForce as a DevSecOps engineer for the Infrastructure team.
-My day-to-day revolves around developing and maintaining an Azure-based infrastructure and writing internal tooling to better interact with Azure, and I couldn't be more happy with the combination!
-Below is a short overview of my past experiences.
+I am a 31-year-old guy who hails from Estonia and currently works in RangeForce as a DevSecOps engineer for the Infrastructure team.
+My day-to-day revolves around developing and maintaining a physical and cloud-based infrastructure (Azure and Google Cloud Platform), and writing software in Go and Python.

 ## Contacts